 Civil servants, household workers, workers in agriculture and forestry, military personnel, students, the self-employed and workers below age 18 are not covered.

-Workers who have lost at least 60% of their capacity to work and who have 1,800 days of contributions over a period of 10 years are entitled to a pension from the Social Security Institution (SSI) which is equal 2% of their last drawn salary.
+Workers who have lost at least 60% of their capacity to work and who have 1,800 days of contributions over a period of 10 years are entitled to a pension from the Social Security Institution (SSI) which is based on their last drawn salary.

 The employer needs to pay the worker until the SSI takes over the case and pays for the related expenses.
 If a worker gets injured due to an employer’s failure to comply with safety and health standards, the employer is then liable to the SSI for the related expenses.

 When an occupational illness or work accident occurs due to a third party, the third party needs to pay for damages.

 All employers need to buy health insurance for their employees from a provider which the Council of Cooperative Health Insurance approves.
 Employers need to purchase health insurance for their employees on the day they hire them.
 Employers must get their insurance cards within 10 days of their health insurance registration.

 With our Global PEO/Employer of Record services, companies can expand into Turkey and hire their employees without having to establish a branch office or subsidiary in Turkey.

 - Your candidate is hired via our Turkey PEO.
 If needed, we can also help you find the right talent in any country with our comprehensive global staffing services.